juliangav/www.julian.is/_posts/2017-03-05-exit-intent-popups.md

 <h3>Step 1: Choosing a Lightbox Script</h3>

-This could work with any script of choice, but over the years I’ve found [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/){:target="_blank"} to be one of the most well documented, versatile, and lightweight popup scripts around.
+This could work with any script of choice, but over the years I’ve found [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/){:target="_blank" rel="noopener"} to be one of the most well documented, versatile, and lightweight popup scripts around.
 But whatever you do, don’t build a lightbox script from scratch, even though the concept is relatively simple, there are many intricacies to take into consideration in order to provide a good user experience.

 <h3>Step 2: Adding the Exit Intent Listener</h3>
 Once Magnific Popup is up and running, add the following code to your main.js — assuming all of your custom js code in a file similarly named file: